BlueNalgene/CPP_Birdtracker/README.md

 happy with the default settings.
 This is especially true for the General Settings at to top of the file.

+A python3 script called `fog_removal.py` has been added to simplify selecting the appropriate value for BLACKOUT_THRESH.
+Run this script prior to running a video to visually determine the appropriate value for this variable.

 ### Command Options

 The following options are available for command line switches: